An Excessive Core Collapse in Nbody Cosmological simulations: An Excessive Core Collapse

-where $b$ is a factor: For one halo with $100$ particles at red shift $z\sim5$, the value of $b$ is close to $1$, and its cube root implies $b$ is not a sensitive factor here.
-The Nyquist frequency is corresponding to two particles within one wavelength, so a small halo of $k_*$ scale includes about $(\pi\times2)^3\simeq250$ particles.
-Now we can understand the physical limitation: we should ensure the smallest halos (corresponding to wavelength $2\pi/k_{max}$) include at least $248$ particles.
-All the halos with particle numbers less than this limitation will be dangerous in the simulation processes.
+Though the limitation given by eq.(\ref{Nmin}) is just a very rough estimation, but we can see the particle number should be on the scale of $10^3$ to avoid such core collapse for the smallest halo.
+This situation must be satisfied for one familiar $M\simeq10^{10}M_\odot$ halo containing GeV CDM particles in nature.

+Then how about the situation in nowaday cosmological simulations?
+Though the limitation seems possible to fulfil, how ever, we find people are always trying to set the $k_{max}$ to be the Nyquist frequency when generating the initial condiction in nowaday cosmological Nbody simulations(see Springel2005,Scoccimarro 2012).
+Yet the Nyquist frequency of one dimension means "only two points within one wavelength", then the smallest three dimensional structure can only include less than $2^3=8$ particles, so one can imagine those "smallest halo" will be impossible to have $N_{halo}$ more than the $N_*$ limitation.
+Or to say, such simulations have surely introduced an excessive core collapse for their smallest halos.

-However, people set the $k_{max}$ to be the Nyquist frequency in Navarro's simulation(1997), so their smallest halos include only about $2^3=8$ particles and the limitation in eq.(\ref{klim}) is violated.
-Although we are able to use much more particles (about $10^3$ times more) in the recent simulations, when generating the initial conditions to represent $P(k)$ in [$k_{min}$,$k_{max}$], people are still artificially setting $k_{max}$ to be the technical limitation $k_{ny}$, rather than the physical limitation $k_*$.
-Therefore, in these simulations $k_{max}=k_{ny}=\pi b^{\frac{1}{3}}k_*$ and is always larger than $k_*$, no matter how large the particle number $N$ is, and the smallest halos are always containing about 8 particles, the limitation in eq.(\ref{klim}) is always violated.
+One might believe the recent re-simulation methods (see Hahn 2011,Springel 2008) can solve the problem by introducing much more particles (about $10^3$ times more) to the same region.
+Unfortunately, when generating the initial conditions to represent $P(k)$ in [$k_{min}$,$k_{max}$] in the resimulation region, people are still artificially setting $k_{max}$ to be the new technical limitation $k_{ny}'$.
+Therefore, in these simulations $k_{max}'=k_{ny}'$, no matter how large the particle number $N$ is, and the smallest halos are always containing about 8 particles, the limitation in eq.(\ref{Nmin}) is always violated.
 Hence we find these simulations have definitely introduced an excessive core collapse for their high redshift small halos.

-\subsection{Fossils in the Simulation ?}
+\section{Fossils in the Simulation}

 Though we have demonstrated the unavoidable existence of the excessive core collapse process for the small halos qualitatively, it is not easy to make clear how will it tamper with the simulation results quantitatively.
 However, the dynamical effect of the high redshift small halos is apparent: the excessive core collapse (maybe more than one times for the same halo) can make the halos to be more concentrated than they should be, and makes their density profiles to be much more cuspy at central regions.